stopsopa/line/README.md

     cls: '_line',
     id : false,
     css: {
-        // you can change styles by $(..).css() directly on returned linediv like here...
+        // you can change styles of div in js here through $(..).css()
-        // but be carefull that you can override
+        // but be careful that you can override here property used
+        // to calculations ('width')
-        // 'width', 'style' or 'color' defined few lines below
+        // which is defined right below
         height: '0',
         zIndex: '999',
         zoom: 1